circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 Ensure that you are passing the name of the shell you want to run when you ssh in.
 To run  `cmd.exe` in the build above you would run: `ssh -p <remote_ip> -- powershell.exe`

+The available options are:

+- powershell.exe
+- bash.exe
+- cmd.exe

 You can read more about using SSH in your builds [here]({{site.baseurl}}/2.0/ssh-access-jobs).

 # Next Steps